PoorHttp/PoorWSGI/doc/documentation.rst

 req.form instance is create with poor_KeepBlankValues and poor_StrictParsing
-variables as Args class is create, but FieldStorage have file_callback variable, which is configurable by XXX.
+variables as Args class is create, but FieldStorage have file_callback variable, which is configurable by Application.file_callback property.

 .. code:: python